How DELL (Dell Technologies) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of DELL's revenue in 2025?

-DELL generates over 56% of its revenue from the Infrastructure Solutions Group, selling servers, storage, and networking hardware to enterprise customers.
-The Client Solutions Group (PCs and peripherals) is the second largest contributor at 42%.
+DELL generates over 56% of its revenue from the Infrastructure Solutions Group, which includes servers, storage, and networking hardware for enterprise customers.
+The Client Solutions Group, focused on PCs and peripherals, contributes 42% of revenue.

 2. How profitable is DELL in Q3 2025?

-DELL reported net income of $1.16B in Q3 2025, with a net margin of approximately 3.9%, reflecting moderate profitability driven by scale and operational efficiency.
+DELL reported net income of $1.16B in Q3 2025, with a net margin of approximately 3.9%, reflecting moderate profitability driven by strong enterprise demand and disciplined cost control.

 3. What are the largest expense categories for DELL?

-The biggest expenses on DELL's income statement are cost of revenue (component procurement, manufacturing) and operating expenses, particularly Research & Development (R&D) at $785M and Sales, General & Administrative (SG&A) at $2.89B in Q3 2025.
-R&D investment focuses on next-gen infrastructure and AI.
+The biggest expenses on DELL's income statement are cost of revenue (mainly hardware production and supply chain costs), followed by operating expenses—particularly Sales, General & Administrative (SG&A) at $2.89B and Research & Development (R&D) at $0.79B in Q3 2025, as DELL prioritizes innovation in infrastructure and client solutions.

 4. Why does Other Businesses operate at a loss?